 When using Arc, you will develop much faster if you are leveraging the snippets:

-Now let’s move to the Metadata tab.
+Now let’s continue to the Metadata tab.
 In this tab, we are going to create all of the parent-child relationships for our new Hierarchy, as follows:

-In Epilog, we just need to delete the cSubsetSrc created during the Prolog:
+In the process Epilog, we just need to delete the temporary subset, cSubsetSrc we created during the Prolog:

-We used the department code to create the consolidation which is not very meaningful.
-Let’s create an alias on this hierarchy.
+We used the Department Code to create the consolidation, which is not very meaningful, so let’s now create a descriptive alias on this Hierarchy.

 Populating attribute values

 We need first to insert an alias into the Hierarchy.
 We’ll do this in the Prolog tab with the following lines of code:

 #Create Alias for Hierarchy cAlias = 'Employee and Department Name'; AttrInsert(cDimSrc | ':' | cHierarchy, '', cAlias, 'A');

-In the Data tab, we are grabbing the alias for department from the Product Category attribute of the Department dimension and for the employee we use the attribute Full Name.
+IIn the Data tab, we will now grab the alias for department from the Product Category attribute of the Department dimension and for the employee we use the attribute Full Name.

-To add an attribute value to a consolidation which exists only in the hierarchy, you need to add the hierarchy in the ATTRPUTS function, you will need to use:
+To add an attribute value to a consolidation which exists only in a specific Hierarchy, you need to “qualify” that Hierarchy in the ATTRPUTS function as follows:

 It can be noted that instead of using AttrPutS, we could have used the new TI function ElementAttrPutS: